- About AHTA

 I attended an educational institution that was on a quarter system as opposed to a semester system, can I still use those credits?

-Yes, BUT, you must convert those quarter credits to the equivalent semester credit.
-You may find that you may need additional courses to fulfill the total credit hour requirement.
-The total credit hour total is in semester hours and does not change.
+Yes, BUT, you must convert those quarter credits to the equivalent semester credits.
+You may find that you may need additional courses to fulfill the total credit hour requirement in each subject area.
 Reference the quarter hour to semester hour conversion table to convert your credits.

 Does AHTA accept college credit granted for work and/or life experience?